 The breaking of ties under corporate law by means of a legally valid dismissal decision does not automatically produce a reasonable ground for terminating the employment agreement.
-For reasonable grounds for dismissal to exist, just as with a regular employee all conditions for the dismissal must have been met.
+For reasonable grounds for dismissal to exist, just as with a regular employee, all conditions for the dismissal must have been met.
 In addition, it must be examined whether it is possible to reassign the management board member, certainly in the case of a group.
 Reassignment is not compulsory if this, whether or not with the aid of additional training, is not possible or not a logical course to take.
 In practice, reassignment of the management board member will often not be possible because no comparable position is available.

-When asked to do so by a management board member, the court may award him/her fair compensation if the company: (i) had no reasonable cause to terminate the agreement and/or did not sufficiently investigate possibilities for redeployment, or (ii) the termination is the result of a serious imputable act or omission on the employer's part.
+When asked to do so by a management board member, the court may award him fair compensation if the company: (i) had no reasonable cause to terminate the agreement and/or did not sufficiently investigate possibilities for redeployment, or (ii) the termination is the result of a serious imputable act or omission on the employer's part.
 This fair compensation will generally be paid in addition to the transition payment.
 In case law, it also happens that the transition payment is (partly) deducted from the fair compensation.
-The fair compensation must be claimed through the court within two months of the date on which the employment agreement has been terminated.